Cam and Adam win Inspire Awards for Balloon Football League

 Breaking down barriers for people with disability to play sport.

-Adam Barry and Cameron West have been announced as the winner of the Best Achievement in Sport and Recreation category (Team Award) at the Funds in Court Inspire Awards, an annual award ceremony organised by the Supreme Court of Victoria that recognize outstanding achievements of individuals with a disability.
+Adam Barry and Cameron West have been announced as the winner of the Best Achievement in Sport and Recreation category (Team Award) at the Funds in Court Inspire Awards, an annual award ceremony organised by the Supreme Court of Victoria that recognise outstanding achievements of individuals with a disability.

 Adam and Cameron were announced as co-winners for their efforts in creating and pioneering Balloon Football League (BFL), a modified version of AFL for people using powered and manual wheelchairs and walkers.
 BFL is now played by over 185 people with complex physical and multiple disabilities across 7 established leagues in Victoria.